mcdonnellb/portfolio-site/README.md

 Error log:
 o	CSS missing from Portfolio HTML Page.

--

-Error response – inspiring me to add an error response page to bring users back to safety
+Error response – inspiring me to try to add an error response page to bring users back to safety